 Kimbrough serves as commander of the station and is responsible for its crew of six.
 He will perform his fourth spacewalk of the mission tomorrow morning when he and fellow American Peggy Whitson go outside for several hours to install equipment for future cargo missions.

-Kimbrough received his master’s degree in operations research from the H. Milton Stewart School of Industrial & Systems Engineering in 1998.
+Kimbrough received his master’s degree in operations research from the H. Milton Stewart School of Industrial and Systems Engineering in 1998.
 He grew up in Smyrna, Georgia, and attended Tech basketball and football games as a kid.

 This is his second trip to space — he flew aboard the space shuttle in 2008.
 Georgia Tech has 14 astronaut graduates, tied for second among public universities.